What is DACA and why is the Trump administration ending it?

 During the presidential campaign, Trump referred to DACA as “illegal amnesty.”
 However, he seemingly signaled that he had softened his stance on the program in April when he told the Associated Press that DACA recipients could “rest easy.”

+"For all of those (DACA) that are concerned about your status during the 6 month period, you have nothing to worry about," Trump tweeted Wednesday.
+"No action!"

-Yet the administration announced its plan to dismantle the program on Tuesday.
+Yet the administration announced its plan to dismantle the program this week.

 MOTHER OF TWO AT CENTER OF DACA DEBATE IN KENTUCKY